PraxTube/rantoni-assets/README.md

 ### Ideas for smaller Story Elements

 - Player is walking into a new area, triggers a semi cutscene, boy is crying and player (in cutscene mode) approaches boy, asks what's wrong.
 Boy sees player and asks for help because the player looks very strong, boy asks player to follow him.
 They backtrack, seeing all the blood and dead bodies etc. that the player caused, the boy continues to cry, his pace is getting slower?
 (Not sure about this, should his pace get faster?
 I mean he sees all the dead bodies and what not..), anyways, music is very slow and somewhat sad, as they get closer to the goal, the boy start screaming for his brother, and we see it's one of the many corpses that the player has just created... how to wrap this up? dunno, maybe just fade out to black, in that case you need to put it this whole thing at the end of a level (which I think is a good move anyways).
+- The thing with the exposition speaker at the start of the game

 ## The Name of The Game